redien/blog/posts/decoupled-units.md

 }
 ```

-We are now free to use the parser on its own and do anything we would like with the output, like create an infix to postfix translator or save the parsed expression to disk and evaluate it later without the need to parse it again.
+We are now free to use the parser on its own and do anything we'd like with the output, like create an infix to postfix translator or save the parsed expression to disk and evaluate it later without the need to parse it again.
 We can also easily test our implementations in isolation without the need for any mock objects.

 From the perspective of the user of this code, it now looks something like this: